 Step #2 Paperwork.
 You will receive all the registration paperwork once I have a signed contract or Intent form.
 To much paperwork was going out the door never to return home, so I don't give it out unless I know for sure a family is on board

 Step #3 Payment.
 Your child's space will not be guaranteed until a signed contract is in my hand along with the non refundable first months fee (I am willing to take 2-3 payments if contracting a few months out).
 Spots will be considered open & available and I will continue to interview families until requirements are met.

-For infants under 12 months of age - Huggies natural or Bamboo wipes, Basic organic formula as a back up to what parents provide – if child is breast fed, a minimum 16 oz supply of milk is to be kept in my freezer plus daily feedings to be brought by parent, NUK bottles and sippies, Pack n Plays, Organic Blankets & sheets, bouncers, Play mats, age appropriate Toys.
+For infants up to 12 months of age - Huggies natural or Bamboo wipes, Basic organic formula as a back up to what parents provide – if child is breast fed, a minimum 16 oz supply of milk is to be kept in my freezer plus daily feedings to be brought by parent, NUK bottles and sippies, Pack n Plays, Organic Blankets & sheets, bouncers, Play mats, age appropriate Toys.
 Homemade Beginner foods also included

-For children 1 year and older - Wipes, up to 2 meals (Breakfast, Hot Lunch/Dinner) meals inc 4 oz milk, 2 snacks, Sippy Cups transitioning to 3oz glasses, Plates, Bowls and Utensils, Sleeping mattress, Organic Blanket and sheet, Age appropriate activities and toys (inc a loose literature based curriculum).
+For toddlers 13-18 months - Wipes, up to 2 meals (Breakfast, Hot Lunch/Dinner) meals inc 4 oz milk, 2 snacks, Sippy Cups transitioning to 3oz glasses, Plates, Bowls and Utensils, Sleeping mattress, Organic Blanket and sheet, Age appropriate activities and toys (inc a loose literature based curriculum).
 12 hour days will have 3 meals provided.

 For all children - Verbal Daily Information, personal shelf to keep extra clothing, diapers & belongings, Holiday parties including Mardi Gras, Winter gifts, and a small cake on 1st birthdays.

 There is a Holiday open house held in December for all the families that attended during the year...
 It's my way of saying Thanks for using my service & allowing me to help care for your precious child.
 The 2017 party was a delight & every family showed up.